 We’ll start with the item of clothing, considering I so rarely find something in that category at VV.
 Yes, there are racks and racks of clothing there, however I don’t usually have the patients or time to go through it all and pick out the gems.
 In this case, the dress popped right out at me, as it was right along the lines of something I’d been looking for during the hot summer months.
 I didn’t find it until it was too late to wear it this year, but I look forward to having it fresh and ready next summer.

 It’s a 100% cotton loose fitting house dress that was made in India.
 It’s a layer of floaty fabric that I’ll surely love to wear when it’s hot out.
 Right now, I’m thinking that it will be something that I use around the house or at the beach.

-Next up are a couple of pure cotton vintage bed linens : a pillow case and a flat sheet.
+Next up are a couple of crisp 100% cotton vintage bed linens : a pillow case and a flat sheet.
 I was thrilled to find these true vintage pieces, both in beautiful condition, hidden amoungst the modern-day polyester blends.
 They were on separate racks but almost look like a match.
-I prefer the sheet for it’s more mod 60s look, but love them both.
+I prefer the sheet for its more mod 60s look, but love them both.

 Moving over to the kitchen and housewares areas, it seems that I had a thing for glass.
 I don’t usually go for the clear stuff, preferring coloured glass, but these things spoke to me so I gave them a home.

 Here is a heavy pressed glass votive candle holder.
 I don’t think it’s particularly rare or vintage, but sure looks pretty with a candle in it.